 These are tag(s) we add, where possible, to identify company ticker symbols for the following exchanges: NYSE, NASDAQ, TSX, and the LSE’s FT100 stocks.
 The symbols field that you get back with each call to the API will include the exchange prefix in ISO 10383 format (XNYS, XNAS, XTSE and XLON, respectively).
 An example is: “XNYS:IBM”.
 Not every article will include these tags.
 (Symbol format in the output is EXCHANGE:TICKER whereas input parameter format is TICKER.EXCHANGE).
 Not every article will include a symbols tag.

 These are tag(s) we add, when a symbol tag is present based on the symbols, above.
 It identifies the company’s industry subsector as defined by the exchange.
+It includes many potential parameters for companies public or private, so there is no list of all possible parameters.
 Most, but not all, symbols-identified articles will include this tag.

 companies Company names within an article may be listed here.

-The above tag is semantically generated based on an open source tagging system and includes many potential parameters for companies public or private, so there is no list of all possible parameters.
+The above tag is semantically generated and includes many potential parameters for companies public or private, so there is no list of all possible parameters.
 Not every article will include these tags.

 images Includes the link to an associated image within the RSS newsfeed.